jamalkhadir/Crypto-Currents/README.md

-Crypto Currents is a crypto-tracker that displays relevant information about the 30 highest-volume cryptocurrencies!
+Crypto Currents is a crypto tracker that displays relevant information about the 30 highest-volume cryptocurrencies!
 Updates are live upon refresh using the CoinGecko API.
 Built with React & NextJS.
 See the project here: https://crypto-currents.vercel.app